Today I’m joining my good Friend Cindy at County Road 407 for her monthly Pinterest Challenge.

 First, creating a rustic farmhouse decor is easy with a few DIY grapevines and some gathered acorns.

-To create easy wreaths and candle rings, pull grapevine from the trees before the vines begin to dry.
+The fall centerpiece is created with easy wreaths and candle rings.
+You can pull grapevine from the trees before the vines dry if available.
 When the vine is more pliable, it is easy to form into a wreath shape.

 Next, add some acorns to a hurricane vase and fill in around the candle.
-Be sure to use a candle poured in a secure glass container to prevent creating a fire hazard.
+Be sure to use a candle poured in a secure glass container or battery-operated flicker lights to prevent creating a fire hazard.

-You can see more details of this fall tablescape here.
+You can see more details about this forage fall tablescape here.

 For my next farmhouse decor autumn vignette, I combined Dried Okra Pods, Wheat Stems and Gum Balls with vintage milk glass vases.